A Jacobian Criterion for Artin $v$-stacks: Review of Banach-Colmez Spaces

-which we refer to as the Picard $v$-groupoid of $\mathcal{E}^{*}$. \end{definition} With these definitions out of the way, let us prove one basic lemma on smoothness that will aid us in our analysis in this section.
+parametrizing extensions whose central term is isomorphic to $\mathcal{G}$ after pulling back to any geometric point\footnote{We recall that the category of vector bundles on the algebraic Fargues-Fontaine curve $X_{F}$ attached to an algebraically closed perfectoid field $F$, does not depend on the choice of algebraically closed perfectoid field (See \cite[Theorem~5.1]{GTorseursFargues}), and we are implicitly using this here.}. \end{definition} \begin{remark}{ } The claim that this defines a locally closed sub-functor is easy to see by upper semi-continuity of the Harder-Narasimhan polygon \cite[Thm~7.4.5]{KL}.
+In particular, if $\mathcal{G}$ is a semi-stable vector bundle then this is actually an open sub-functor. \end{remark} With these definitions out of the way, let us prove one basic lemma on smoothness that will aid us in our analysis throughout this section.
 Let us first recall the basic definition. \begin{definition}{\cite[Definition~IV.1.11]{FS}}{ } Let $f: X \rightarrow Y$ be a map of Artin $v$-stacks.
-We say $f$ is cohomologically smooth if there exists a cohomologically smooth surjection $V \rightarrow X$ from a locally spatial diamond such that the composite $V \rightarrow X \xrightarrow{f} Y$ is seperated, and that for one such map (equivalently any, using \cite[Proposition~23.13]{Ecod}) the composite is cohomologically smooth, where we note that it is a seperated morphism that is representable in locally spatial diamonds, by the definition of Artin $v$-stack, so cohomological smoothness is well-defined \cite[Definition~23.8]{Ecod}. \end{definition} Now we have the following basic lemma. \begin{lemma}{ } Let $f: X \rightarrow Y$ and $g: Y \rightarrow Z$ be maps of Artin $v$-stacks.
+We say $f$ is cohomologically smooth if there exists a cohomologically smooth surjection $V \rightarrow X$ from a locally spatial diamond such that the composite $V \rightarrow X \xrightarrow{f} Y$ is separated, and that for one such map (equivalently any, using \cite[Proposition~23.13]{Ecod}) the composite is cohomologically smooth, where we note that it is a separated morphism that is representable in locally spatial diamonds, by the definition of Artin $v$-stack, so asking that it is cohomologically smooth is well-defined \cite[Definition~23.8]{Ecod}. \end{definition} Now we have the following basic lemma. \begin{lemma}{ } Let $f: X \rightarrow Y$ and $g: Y \rightarrow Z$ be maps of Artin $v$-stacks.
 Assume that $f$ and $g$ are cohomologically smooth then $g \circ f$ is also cohomologically smooth.
-Conversely, if $f$ and $g \circ f$ are cohomologically smooth, $g$ is surjective, then $g$ is cohomologically smooth. \\\\ Moreover, assuming that $f$ and $g$ are cohomologically smooth of pure $\ell$-dimension $d$ and $e$ then $g \circ f$ is cohomologically smooth of pure $\ell$-dimension equal to $d + e$. \end{lemma} \begin{proof} Assuming all the maps are representable in locally spatial diamonds this is precisely \cite[Proposition~23.13]{Ecod}.
+Conversely, if $f$ and $g \circ f$ are cohomologically smooth, $f$ is surjective and the map $f$ becomes representable and locally compactifiable after precomposition with an atlas $U \ra X$ for $X$, then $g$ is cohomologically smooth. \\\\ Moreover, assuming that $f$ and $g$ are cohomologically smooth of pure $\ell$-dimension $d$ and $e$ then $g \circ f$ is cohomologically smooth of pure $\ell$-dimension equal to $d + e$. \end{lemma} \begin{proof} Assuming all the maps are representable in locally spatial diamonds this is precisely \cite[Proposition~23.13]{Ecod}.
 For the first part, since $f$ and $g$ are cohomologically smooth, we can choose cohomologically smooth surjections $V \rightarrow X$ and $W \rightarrow Y$ meeting the conditions of Definition \ref{def: cohsmooth} for $f$ and $g$, respectively.
-Now, using \cite[Proposition~23.13]{Ecod}, one can check that the fiber product $(W \times_{Y} X) \times_{X} V \rightarrow X$ is the desired cohomologically smooth surjection for the map $g \circ f$.
-For the second part, we can choose a cohomologically smooth surjection $V \rightarrow X$ for the map $X \rightarrow Y$, since $g \circ f$ is cohomologically smooth and $g$ is surjective, this also defines a cohomologically smooth surjection for the map $g \circ f: X \rightarrow Z$.
+Now, using \cite[Proposition~23.13]{Ecod}, one can check that the fiber product $(W \times_{Y} X) \times_{X} V \rightarrow X$ is the desired cohomologically smooth surjection for the map $g \circ f$ (using \cite[Proposition~1.21]{Ecod}).
+For the second part, we can choose a cohomologically smooth surjection $V \rightarrow X$ for the map $X \rightarrow Y$, since $g \circ f$ is cohomologically smooth and $f$ is surjective, this also defines a cohomologically smooth surjection for the map $g \circ f: X \rightarrow Z$.
 Therefore, we get a diagram

 where $V \rightarrow Y$ and $V \rightarrow Z$ are cohomologically smooth surjections.
 The claim follows.
 For the claim on $\ell$-dimension, it follows easily from the formula